-In this article, we explain how to modify another users registry in Windows 10.
-Before modifying the registry settings, it is recommended to backup the Registry.
+In this article, we explain how to modify another user’s registry in Windows 11/10.
+Before modifying the registry settings, it is recommended to back up the Registry.

-Follow the below steps to load the registry of another user and make changes to another registry settings.
+Follow the below steps to load the registry of another user and make changes to other users’ registry settings.

 Load the registry hive of another user